Mixing of the Mineyev flow, orbital counting and Poincar\'e series for strongly hyperbolic metrics: Introduction

 The ideas and techniques developed in the aforementioned works can be used to compare the pressure curves $\text{P}_j(-sr_j)$ for $s \in \R$.
 Unfortunately, the techniques that have been developed so far can not be applied to study complex extensions of these curves.
 That is, they can not be used to compare the pressures $\text{P}_j(-sr_j)$ as $s$ varies in $\C$; particularly when $s$ is far from the real axis.
 To understand the domain of analyticity for our Poincar\'e series in Theorem \ref{thm.2} we need to overcome this issue.
 Roughly speaking the Calegari-Fujiwara argument allows us to characterise when the potentials $r_j$ on each $\Sigma_j$ are essentially constant functions (constant up to a coboundary).
 To prove results we need to understand more subtle properties of the functions $r_j$; we need to know when each $r_j$ on $\Sigma_j$ takes values in a lattice $a\Z$ for some $a\in \R$.
 We therefore need to develope a better understanding of the structure of the Cannon graph.
 To do this we use ideas from \cite{cantrell.tanaka.2} which rely on the Mineyev topological flow: an analogue of a geodesic flow in our coarse geometric setting.
 To prove our results we take the following steps. \begin{enumerate} \item We use the Mineyev topological flow and the characterisation of flow invariant measures from \cite{cantrell.tanaka.2} to prove important structural results for the Cannon coding.
-This step relies on exploiting the ergodicity of the Mineyev flow. \item Following on from the previous point, we improve upon the Calegari-Fujiwara argument mentioned earlier in the introduction: we show that the derivatives (of every order) of certain pressure functions coincide. \item Using a combinatorial argument we show that, within certain components of the Cannon coding, it is possible to see all except the torsion conjugacy classes in the group as periodic orbits or loops. \item Combining the previous two points, we show that having non-arithmetic length spectrum has important consequences for the cohomological properties of potentials on the coding. \end{enumerate} Once we have completed these steps, we can follow, along with a few technical alterations, the thermodynamic proof mentioned above to deduce Theorem \ref{thm.1} and Theorem \ref{thm.2}.
+This step relies on exploiting the ergodicity of the Mineyev flow. \item Following on from the previous point, we improve upon the Calegari-Fujiwara argument mentioned earlier in the introduction: we show that the derivatives (of every order) of certain pressure functions coincide. \item Using a combinatorial argument we show that, within certain components of the Cannon coding, it is possible to see all except the torsion conjugacy classes in the group as periodic orbits or loops. \item Combining the previous two points, we show that having non-arithmetic length spectrum has important consequences for the cohomological properties of potentials on the coding. \end{enumerate} \begin{remark} Proposition \ref{prop.main} is the key structural result mentioned in (1) above.
+This surprising result essentially allows us to work with the Cannon coding as if it were a single connected component.
+This helps us to overcome multiple issues that have previously prevented the full application of thermodynamic formalism and symbolic dynamics to the shift space coming from the Cannon coding.
+This proposition will likely have many other applications to the ergodic theoretic study of hyperbolic groups and geometries. \end{remark} Once we have completed the above steps, we can follow, along with a few technical alterations, the thermodynamic proof mentioned above to deduce Theorem \ref{thm.1} and Theorem \ref{thm.2}.

 Another way to tackle orbital counting problems is to use the method employed by Roblin in \cite{Roblin} which was mentioned at the beginning of the introduction.
 This method relies on exploiting the mixing properties of a geodesic flow.
 It may be possible to prove Theorem \ref{thm.1} in a similar fashion by using the Mineyev topological flow.
 However, we did not attempt to prove it in this way, as it is not obvious how to show Theorem \ref{thm.2} using this method.
 Although this is the case, the ideas used to prove Theorem \ref{thm.1} and Theorem \ref{thm.2} can be used to prove mixing results for the Mineyev topological flow.
 In the final section of this article we prove that the Mineyev flow is weak mixing under suitable (very mild) assumptions, see Section \ref{subsec.Mineyev}.